What is Reconciliation?

 #4 – Balance the Accounts Again

 Once the corrections are done, one needs to check of mismatches in final balances again for a thorough check.
-As a business can undertake an enormous number of transactions in a period, the reconciliation process is most of the time not possible manually and is usually done using accounting software that throws out errors for close scrutiny by the accountants.
+As a business can undertake an enormous number of transactions in a period, the reconciliation process is most of the time not possible manually.
+It is usually done using accounting software that throws out errors for scrutiny by the accountants.

 Types of Reconciliation